 While referring to array the data is stored and utilized based on the index and this number actually co-relates to the element number in the data sequence.
 So thus making it flexible to access data in any order.
 Within programming language, an array is considered as a variable having a certain number of indexed elements.

-The minimum number of queues that is needed is two.
-Out of which, one queue is intended for sorting priorities and the other queue is meant for actual storage of data.
+The minimum number of queues that are needed is two.
+Out of which, one queue is intended for sorting priorities and the other queue is meant for the actual storage of data.

 The list of all sorting algorithms are below: